feu-follet/bundle-lib/README.md

 Then you must a few things, follow the instructions in code comments !

-Credit me if you want, and enjoy !
+Feel free to credit me, and enjoy !